pruthakjoshi/pruthakjoshi.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
+My name is Pruthak Joshi.
+I have completed my Bachelor's and Master's in Mechanical Engineering from [IIT Bombay](https://www.iitb.ac.in/).
 I have the following qualities:

-- I rock a great mustache
+-
 - I'm extremely loyal to my family

 What else do you need?